efJerryYang/worldquant-brain-simulator/README.md

 - [ ] Too slow, is it possible for Python to be faster?

-- [x] Examine the data => There are truly some problem with data from Snowball.
+- [x] Examine the data => There are truly some problems with data from Snowball.
 Differences detected when computing the `vwap`.
 - [ ] Examine the procedure
 - [ ] Examine the fast-expression implementation